 ● Hemis monastery also boasts the honor of housing the largest Thangka (sacred silk painting) of 12 meters.

-● Ideally, Hemis festival is a celebration of faith, devotion, culture, togetherness, and, of course, enthusiasm.
+● Ideally, the Hemis festival is a celebration of faith, devotion, culture, togetherness, and, of course, enthusiasm.

-● A wide array of luscious Buddhist cuisines further glorifies the festivity of Hemis festival.
+● A wide array of luscious Buddhist cuisines further glorifies the festivity of the Hemis festival.

 ● Hemis festival has a set of customary rituals, traditional costumes, and cultural events, which all make it unique in its own way.

-● The grand celebration of Hemis festival takes places in every 12 years when ‘Tibetan Year of Monkey’ is back on Tibetan astrology.
+● The grand celebration of the Hemis festival takes place in every 12 years when ‘Tibetan Year of Monkey’ is back on Tibetan astrology.

 ● The theme of Cham dance is always a tale taken from their mythological legends.